gabguerin/Sign-Language-Recognition--MediaPipe-DTW/README.md

 - Install `ffmpeg` (for MacOS `brew install ffmpeg`)
 - Run: ` python yt_download.py `
 - Add more YouTube links in ``yt_links.csv`` if needed
 > N.B.
-The more videos for each sign you import, the better the prediction will be.
+The current dataset is insufficient to obtain good results.
+Try adding more links or importing your own videos

-### 4. Run the main file
+### 4. Load the dataset and turn on the Webcam

 - ` python main.py `